Fujifilm X-T3 vs Nikon D800

-The X-T3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D800 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
+Both the X-T3 and the D800 have been discontinued, but can regularly be found used on eBay.
+The D800 was replaced by the Nikon D810, while the X-T3 was followed by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T3 and the Nikon D800?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/60p vs 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.75x vs 0.70x).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).